 Because if you start by trying to make croissants you’re gonna have a bad time

 Nobody starts out knowing exactly how to bake perfectly.
-Even experienced bakers need practice, and if you’re like me and you’re not a beginner OR experienced, it’s basically a game of “who knows if this’ll turn out but fuck it”.
-Despite what Masterchef wants you to think, cooking and baking should be fun, and there are plenty of easy recipes to try if you’ve never turned on an oven in your life or are an expert in cookie dough that comes in a tube, but you’ve been watching Great British Bake-Off and want to try making “shoe dough”.
+Even experienced bakers need practice, and if you’re like me and you’re not a beginner OR experienced, it’s basically a game of “who knows if this’ll turn out, but fuck it”.
+Despite what Masterchef wants you to think, cooking and baking should be fun.
+There are plenty of easy recipes to try if you’ve never turned on an oven in your life.
+Or maybe you’re just an expert in cookie dough that comes in a tube, but you’ve been watching Great British Bake-Off and want to try making “shoe dough”.
 (Do not start by making choux dough.
 I’m still scared to make choux dough) I’ve compiled a list of the 5 first things I think you should bake if you’re just starting out (and want to move past the box cake, although cake mix will make an appearance on this list.)
 Other bakers reading this may or may not agree with this list, but these are MY unwanted opinions so you can deal with it.
 I’ve included some recipes from my extensive and highly organized Pinterest boards that I think are both easy and tasty.

 1. Cake Mix Cookies